xebiaquality/.github/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Please report them to the Xebia's Security team via an email to [security@xebia.com](mailto:security@xebia.com).
+Please report them to the Xebia's Security team via an email to [security@xebia.com](mailto:security@xebia.com) or through GitHub's private vulnerability reporting feature if it's enabled on this repository.

 You should receive a response within 3 business days.
 If for some reason you do not, please follow up via email to ensure we received your original message.